 - “Certain dispute documents with personal identifying information” (for about 182,000 consumers)

-Now the WSJ and CNN report that the following data on at least some consumers was also accessed:
+The WSJ and CNN reported that the following data on at least some consumers was also accessed:

 - Tax identification numbers